 "Strawberry Fields, Whiter Shade of Pale, San Francisco, Itcho Park, flowers in the Rain, I Can See for Miles, Light my Fire, Sweet Home Alabama, and of course Sergeants Peppers Lonely hearts club band….."

 Incredible String Band, the Byrds, Jimi Hendrix, the Small Faces, the Animals, The Beatles, Cream, Jefferson Airplane, the Move, Traffic, Procal Harem, the Beach Boys, Bee Gees.

-The summer of 1967 love went along with the protest song, dreamers and activists and marchers.
-Political discussion though was not as effective a personal testimony or televised action.
-Mohammad Ali for instance refused to fight Vietnam; Martin Luther King spoke passionately of peaceful protest and his dream.
+The summer of 1967 Love went along with the protest song, dreamers and activists and marchers.
+Political discussion though was not as effective as personal testimony or televised action.
+Mohammad Ali refused to fight Vietnam; Martin Luther King spoke passionately of peaceful protest and his dream.
 Hippies searched for more spiritual answers then there can ever be in capitalism, materialism and the suburban sprawls.

-Today requires visionaries and artists, those who see the future and not only the day to day.
+Today requires visionaries and artists: those who see the future and not only the day to day.
 King proclaimed ‘I may not get there with you to that promised land, where all men might be free”.
-When we march for Scottish independence, its not about flag waving, I hope we are making it clear that we march of fairness, equality, and mostly democracy and about who owns Scotland – and we need to make this clear to no voters.
-Scotland has suffered 300 years of suppression and fear, so its no easy task!
+When we march for Scottish independence, its not about flag-waving.
+I hope we are making it clear that we march of fairness, equality, and mostly democracy and about who owns Scotland - and we need to make this clear to no voters.
+Scotland has suffered 300 years of suppression, so its no easy task!